 Water need change with the seasons and general temperature

 The summer months are prime growing time and your plant will need extra hydration so it can get its groove on and produce lots of beautiful new leaves.

 In growing season the soil can be kept moist but always well drained.

 In the winter months when things slow down let the soil dry out a bit to avoid soggy roots.

 When in doubt check the soil!
 I’d highly recommend picking up a moisture meter to take the guess work out, a chopstick works just as well.

-Bright but not harsh indirect sunlight.
 Think a bright window with a sheer curtain to protect your plant from harsh rays.

 If Ficus elastica’s sunbathing needs are not met you may notice it shedding leaves and becoming thinned out and leggy.